Skip to content

 WHEN DOES IT COME TO UNDER SUPPLY?

-An undersupply of vitamin A occurs when the body's own stores are depleted and lower amounts of the vitamin or beta-carotene are supplied than the body needs.
+An undersupply of vitamin A occurs when the body's own stores are depleted and smaller amounts of the vitamin or beta-carotene are supplied than the body needs.
 The human body can store vitamin A for 1-2 years.

 In industrialized countries, acute deficiency is a rarity.
-If a deficiency does occur, it is often Alcoholism the cause.4 However, the absence of a deficiency does not mean that the average population consumes enough vitamin A or beta-carotene to ensure a good or even optimal supply.
+If a deficiency does occur, it is often Alcoholism the cause.4 However, the absence of a deficiency does not mean that the average population consumes enough vitamin A or beta-carotene to provide a good or even optimal supply.
 The average consumption of liver, fruit and vegetables in Germany is too low for this.6

 Paprika is a food with a lot of vitamin A

-• Beef liver (7,782 µg per 100 grams)
+• Beef liver (7,782 µg per 100 gram)

 • Paprika (2,463 μg per 100 grams)